Probiotics for Histamine Intolerance

 Strains such as Lactobacillus rhamnosus GG® (pictured above) appear to have a positive effect on histamine intolerance symptoms

-You may find in practice that most people with histamine intolerance tend to have imbalanced gut microflora (see Probiotics Learning Lab).
+You may find in practice that most people with histamine intolerance tend to have imbalanced gut microflora.
 Gut infection and overgrowth of certain gram-negative bacteria such as Escherichia coli and Salmonella typhimurium can lead to increased histamine release.9,10 Therefore, imbalanced gut microflora can contribute to histamine overload.
 Moreover, as the production of DAO enzyme that breaks down histamine occurs mainly in the gut, having gastrointestinal damage may lead to reduction in the enzyme activity.11

 Another thing to consider is that both histamine intolerance and allergies may be linked to compromised gut health, as 70% of the immune system is believed to reside in the gut, and our gut bacteria are thought to be an integral part of the immune response.
 It has been shown that histamine-producing microbes are present within the human gut microbiota and their levels are increased in asthma patients.12 So it’s also worth considering supporting all-round intestinal health with powerful probiotic strains such as Lactobacillus acidophilus NCFM®Bifidobacterium lactis BI-04 and B. lactis HN019.
 Whilst none of these strains are thought to downgrade histamine, they are not histamine-producing strains, and therefore should be fine for anyone with histamine issues to take.

-To look at the research that supports the world’s leading probiotic strains - take a look at the Probiotics Database.
+To review the research that supports the world’s leading probiotic strains - take a look at our Probiotics Database.

 References